/

 Cultural context: Expression of emotion varies by culture.
 Some cultures communicate dissatisfaction indirectly; a model calibrated for one market may misread another.

-Sarcasm and irony: Research shows sarcasm can cause a 50% drop in sentiment analysis accuracy.
+Sarcasm and irony: Research on sarcasm detection has found it can cause a 50% drop in sentiment analysis accuracy.
 "Great, another amazing experience" might be genuine praise or biting sarcasm.

 Focus on trends, not absolute numbers.
 A shift from 72 to 65 over three weeks is meaningful.
 Whether 72 is "good" is much harder to say.